sejin1031/1-tim/README.md

 First, App has three buttons at the top of app's display

-Buttons are Save TXT, LOAD TXT, EXIT.
+Buttons are Save TXT, LOAD TXT, DELETE.
 It is very simple.

 Second, At first we will make it very simple function because of we are not good at making android application.